zabbix/zabbix/src/go/plugins/memcached/README.md

     Plugins.Memcached.Sessions.Memcached2.User=<UserForMemcached2>
     Plugins.Memcached.Sessions.Memcached2.Password=<PasswordForMemcached2>

-Then you are able to use these names as a connStrings in keys instead of URIs, e.g:
+Then you can use these names as connStrings in keys instead of URIs, e.g:

     memcached.stats[Memcached1]
     memcached.stats[Memcached2]